Arithmetic bigness and a uniform Bogomolov-type result: Admissible metrized line bundles

-\begin{proof} The first isomorphism of (1) is a special case of the first equation in \cite[p.
-75]{Ser}, and the second isomorphism is derived from the first one by \cite[p.
+It gives the first isomorphism of (1) by taking $c=0$, and it implies the second isomorphism of (1) by combining with \cite[p.
 74, eq.
 (1)]{Ser}.
-Note that our $(\theta_\alpha, [-1]^*\theta_\alpha)$ is $(\Theta,\Theta')$ in \cite{Ser}.
-The isomorphism in (2) is \cite[p.
+Part (2) of our theorem is exactly \cite[p.
 76, eq.
+(3)]{Ser}.
+Part (3) of our theorem is \cite[p.
+76, eq.
 (4)]{Ser}, which assumes $(2g-2)\alpha=\omega_{C/K}$, but the proof works without this assumption by some extra computation using the first equation in \cite[p.
 75]{Ser}.
 The result can also be checked using the universal property of $P$.
-For (3), by \cite[p.
-76, eq.
-(3)]{Ser}, there is an isomorphism
+For (4), note that (2) implies